 There are eight of us, all women.
-Our support crew is two family members in 4WDs, and another on a motorbike.
+Supporting us are two family members in 4WDs, and another on a motorbike.
 After a night in the hospitable Katoomba Youth Hostel, we set out from the Explorers Tree at dawn, around 6:30am.
-The Six Foot track drops down the escarpment to Nellies Glen, then crosses paddocks in the the Megalong Valley to reach the Cox River.
+The Six Foot track drops down the escarpment to Nellies Glen, then crosses paddocks in the Megalong Valley to reach the Cox River.
 We cross the swing bridge one at a time.
 Our first brief stop is not long after, at the 15km mark at the Cox River campsite, where we have something to eat and refill out water containers.

 From Cox River, there is a long 10km climb up the Black Range to the Pluviometer.
 It’s a tedious uphill slog.
 One of our group takes ill and hitches a ride in a truck.
 At the top, around the 27km mark, our kind support team have chairs ready for our use and water on the boil.
 After our break, its about 10km to Black Range campsite, and we have all types of weather along the way: wind, ice, snow flurries and rain.